 ENEE 2012 Circuits I and Laboratory (4 Credits)

 An introduction to electrical circuit analysis, design and evaluation.
 Emphasis on definitions of basic variables, passive circuit components and the ideal operational ampliphier.
 DC analysis of circuits and d circuit theorems are stressed.
 AC signals are introduced.
 Computer analysis software integrated throughout the course.
 Cross-listed with PHYS 2011.
-Prerequisites: PHYS 1214, MATH 1953.
+Prerequisites: PHYS 1213 or PHYS 1214, MATH 1953.

 ENEE 2022 Circuits II (4 Credits)

 AC analysis of linear circuits to include circuit theorems via classical and transform techniques.
 Emphasis is placed on the Laplace transform, including use of pole-zero and Bode diagrams to analyze and design circuits, including multiple filters (single pole cascade, Butterworth, Chebychev), and step response circuits.
 Phasor applications to sinusoidal steady state analysis and AC power.
 Computer analysis software is used as an aid to circuit analysis.
 Laboratory program practicing time and frequency domain analysis and design techniques on step response and filter problems.
 Applications to instrumentation and circuits.
 Prerequisites: ENEE 2012, MATH 2070.

 ENEE 2211 Electronics (4 Credits)

 Circuit behavior of semiconductor devices.
 Bipolar and field-effect transistors and their models; basic physical explanation of the functioning of these devices; large- and small-signal analysis of practical circuits; electronic design using both hand and computer methods of calculation and design; biasing methods for amplifier circuits; power supplies and current-source circuits.
 Design laboratory.
 Prerequisites: ENEE 2022.

 ENEE 2223 Advanced Electronics (4 Credits)